Cap-go/docs/src/content/docs/self-hosted/Auto Update/stats-endpoint.md

 ---
-title: "a"
+title: "Stats endpoint"
+sidebar:
+  order: 2
 ---
-# Stats endpoint

 Here is an example of code in JavaScript to save stats of the plugin